ryanboldi/CPPN-NEAT.js/README.md

-# CPPN-NEAT.js
+# Creative AI
- Using Neataptic to create a Compositional Pattern Producing Network
+ Using Neataptic to create a Compositional Pattern Producing Network that can produce unique artwork.